aditya161216/mm-cancel-flow-task-aditya/README.md

   - `decide` finalizes (accept downsell or cancel) and—if accepted—updates the price.
 - **Persistence of A/B variant:** Stored in `cancellations.downsell_variant` so a returning user sees the same variant.
 No client trust.
 - **Defensive DB design:** Service role key is used only server-side.
 Client never updates subscriptions directly.
+- **Addition of extra fields to Cancellation table:** Original setup was too minimal to capture all the data.
+Added additional fields to support.
+- **Addition of indexes to Cancellation table:** Allows for fast, efficient lookups as app scales, leading to less latency between modal requests.

 ---